bablulawrence/vmautostop/README.md

 ### Deployment Steps

 1. Add you subscription to the custom role for the function app.

-   Open custom role template file `vmautostop-custom-role.json` and your subscriptions to `"AssignableScopes"`.
+   Open custom role template file `vmautostop-custom-role.json` and your subscriptions to `"AssignableScopes"`, e.g.:

    ```json
    "AssignableScopes": [